-The concept of attempted murder seems pretty simple, but in practice, these trials can be fairly complex and come down to the tiniest details.
-If you have been accused of attempted murder, a Vista criminal lawyer like Peter M. Liss can help.
+The concept of attempted murder seems pretty straightforward, but in practice, proving the charge in a California courtroom can be reasonably complex and come down to the tiniest details.
+If you have been accused of attempted murder in San Diego, a skilled criminal defense lawyer like Peter M. Liss can help.

-Of course, this also rests upon you invoking your right to silence.
-If you tell police you were trying to kill someone and wished you succeeded, it will be a lot harder for your Vista criminal attorney to argue that you did not actually mean to kill that person.
+Of course, one of the most important things you can do if you have been charged with attempted murder is to invoke your right to silence.
+If you tell the police you were trying to kill someone and wished you succeeded, it will be much harder, and potentially impossible, for your attorney to argue that you did not actually intend to kill that person.

-Whatever your specific circumstances, please call Peter M. Liss at (760) 643-4050 to schedule a free consultation.
+Whatever the specific circumstances of your attempted murder case, criminal defense attorney Peter M. Liss can help.
+Please call his office at (760) 643-4050 to schedule a free consultation.